OmegaMetor/GS2ML/docs/src/content/docs/guides/Mod Development/template-setup.md

 Then, from in that folder, run `dotnet new install .`

-Once done, you should be able to use the template to create new mods.
+Once done, you should be able to use the template to create new mods using `dotnet new gs2ml`.

+# Easy Mode
+The mod template also includes the option for an "easy mode".
+This version of the template adds functions that do certain things you would usually be doing a lot in gs2ml with one function.
+It also comes with a system where all you have to do to add custom code is add a `____.gml` file to the `assets/code` folder and then use one of the "Add code from file" functions to hook or create the contents of that file.
+To create the template as EASY MODE, add a `-e` to the end of the function you normally call:
+`dotnet new gs2ml -e`